Moving on to UEFI from a BIOS setup would needs to have a properly prepared partitioning scheme, and different files put to the right place.

 Syncing disks.

-Now you should have /dev/nbd0p1 as the EFI System partition, and /dev/nbd0p2 as the partition for your linux to come.
+as the partition for your linux to

 First, format the EFI system partition